Stem Cell Biology, Developmental Plasticity, and Cellular Reprogramming

 My research is centered on understanding transdifferentiation, transorganogenesis, and the intriguing fields of aging and longevity in the nematode C. elegans.
 Furthermore, my objective is to bridge the gap between human biology and model organisms by applying these insights to the context of human cells.

-Nikola Klier
+Sierra Klier

 My research focuses on transcriptomic analysis of the processes we study in the lab.
 In particular, I am interested in changes in gene regulation during recovery from extreme stress in tardigrades, as well as the transcriptional changes in C. Elegans as they undergo transdifferentiation.